-The ASME Journal of Engineering for Gas Turbines and Power recently published an article by Joseph K. Ausserer , PhD, on which I am a contributing author.
+In September 2020 the ASME Journal of Engineering for Gas Turbines and Power published an article by Joseph K. Ausserer, PhD, on which I am a contributing author.
 The article features some of the work I did during my time experimenting with small engines at the Air Force Institute of Technology.
-It will likely be in a future printed version of the journal.
-In the meantime it has been released electronically as an accepted manuscript and can be purchased here.
+The abstract and purchasing information may be found here.

 "HAVING A BLAST" AT THE ACADEMY